What if you invested in Bloom Energy in 2018?

 What this return means

-That is a compound rate of about 35% a year, an extreme pace that few holdings sustain for 8.6 years.
-The same $1,000 in an S&P 500 index fund over the same span would be about $3,010, so Bloom Energy beat the index by roughly $10,123.
-The index compounded at about 13.7% a year over that period.
+In compound terms that is roughly 28.7% a year, well above what a broad index has historically returned.
+The same $1,000 in an S&P 500 index fund over the same span would be about $3,019, so Bloom Energy beat the index by roughly $5,910.
+The index compounded at about 13.6% a year over that period.

 The path was not smooth.
 The best single year was 2021 at +343.0%, and the worst was 2019 at -59.0%.
 At its lowest point the position was down about 68% from an earlier high.
 These figures use split-adjusted closing prices and exclude dividends, taxes, trading fees, and inflation, so a real after-tax result would differ.